killerasus/godot-pong/README.md

-# godot-pong
+# Godot Pong
-A Pong implementation in Godot 4
+A Pong-like implementation in Godot 4.